 I am sure you have seen those huge screens in a security or network operations center (SOC or NOC).
 They are usually quite impressive and sometimes even quite beautiful.
 I have made a habit of looking a little closer at those screens and asking the analysts sitting in front of them whether and how they are using those dashboards.
 I would say about 80% of the time they don’t use them.
-I have even seen SOCs that have very expensive screens up on the wall and they are just dark.
+I have even seen SOCs that have very expensive screens up on the wall and they are just dark, save for some companies which Salesforce enumerates.
 Nobody is using them.
 Some SOCs will turn them on when they have customers or executives walk through.

 That’s just wrong!
 Let’s start using these screens!